Blog

 Mouth Breathing Causes and Worsens Sleep Apnea

 Sleep apnea is when you temporarily stop breathing throughout the night.
-It’s a serious sleep disorder that can lead to high blood pressure, stroke, and heart failure — among others.
+It’s a serious sleep disorder that can lead to high blood pressure, stroke, and heart failure — among other problems.

 You’d think breathing through your mouth would stop this from happening — it’s a bigger airway after all.
 But mouth breathing can actually lead to and worsen sleep apnea